 - The patients were followed at regular intervals until 18 months postinjection

-- Cortisone showing significantly better improvement than PRP in the short term, whereas longer-term PRP was significantly better than CS.
+- Cortisone showing significantly better improvement than PRP in the short term, whereas longer-term PRP was significantly better than corticosteroids.

 The treatment of Plantar Fasciitis requires a physical examination and a look at how this problem is impacting you.
 If you were to come into my office we would assess and evaluate your situation and discuss the realistic healing options possible.

 Do you have questions?
 Ask Dr. Darrow

 A leading provider of stem cell therapy, platelet rich plasma and prolotherapy

 11645 WILSHIRE BOULEVARD SUITE 120, LOS ANGELES, CA 90025

 Stem cell and PRP injections for musculoskeletal conditions are not FDA approved.
 We do not treat disease.
 We do not offer IV treatments.
 There are no guarantees that this treatment will help you.
 Prior to our treatment, seek advice from your medical physician.
 There is controversy in the medical community about whether umbilical cord blood stem cells are alive or dead, and which type of stem cell may be appropriate.